01011011/aks-argocd-helm-appset/README.md

 - For more details, see comments in the Terraform and YAML files.
 - Adjust resource names, locations, and values as needed for your environment.
 - For production, review security and scaling settings.
+- Never commit secrets, subscription IDs, or sensitive data to your repository.